viamrobotics/docs/docs/tutorials/pi/make-a-plant-watering-robot.md

 Follow this tutorial to set up an automatic plant watering system.

-Complete the physical assembly and wiring, create the robot with `viam-server` and your Pi, configure your robot's components, and code a Python file utilizing the Viam Python SDK to control the plant watering robot with `viam-server` and your Pi.
+Complete the physical assembly and wiring, [create and connect to a new robot](#configure-the-components-of-your-robot-in-the-viam-app), [configure your robot's components](#configure-the-components-of-your-robot-in-the-viam-app), [configure a custom Capacitive Soil Moisture model](#configure-the-capacitive-soil-moisture-sensor-as-a-custom-sensor-component-model) [sensor](/components/sensor) component, and [code a Python file utilizing the Viam Python SDK](#add-python-control-code) to control the plant watering robot with `viam-server` and your Pi.

 Completing this tutorial requires the following hardware: